csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 Daily usage revealed that both groups peak during the evening (*~5PM*), however in the morning only members showed high activity.
 This could mean that most casual riders are not aware of the potential benefits of using Cyclistic rides for commuting early in the morning.

->Use a digital media campaign to raise awareness about the benefits of using Cyclistic bikeshare for morning and evening comutes.
+> **Use digital media to raise awareness about the benefits of using Cyclistic bikeshare for morning and evening comutes.**

 The goal is to get casual riders to spend more time on Cyclistic bikes, increasing the odds of upgrading their membership status.